The Different Types of Stairlifts in the UK: Complete Guide

 Narrow stairlifts

-Narrow stairlifts, also known as slimline stairlifts, are designed for staircases with limited space.
-These models feature foldable seats and footrests to save space when not in use.
-Prices typically start at £2,200.
+Narrow stairlifts, or slimline stairlifts, are built for tight spaces.
+They include foldable seats and footrests to maximise space when not in use.
+Prices for narrow stairlifts in the UK start at around £2,200.

 Pros Cons